Who we are

 Outside of the lab I enjoy hiking, painting, and photography.

 Before transferring to Hopkins, I spent 3 years in the Molecular and Environmental Toxicology program at UW-Madison under Dr. Joel Pedersen studying the metabolism of wastewater-derived disinfection byproducts in crop plants.
-In the Prasse Lab, I continue my doctoral work on crop plant metabolism, focusing on identifying the metabolites of psychoactive pharmaceuticals found in reclaimed wastewater that is used for agricultural irrigation.
+In the Prasse Lab, I continue my doctoral work on crop plant metabolism, focusing on identifying the metabolites of psychoactive pharmaceuticals found in reclaimed wastewater that is used for agricultural irrigation and of other .

-Outside lab, my time is spent videogaming, playing Magic: The Gathering, and making props for cosplay.
+Outside lab, my time is spent videogaming, playing Magic: the Gathering, and watching anime.

 Noor Hamdan, PhD student

-Before joining JHU, I received a Bachelor’s and Master’s degree in Civil Engineering at Stony Brook University.
-I investigated the effects of climate change on diverse socioeconomic communities on Long Island in my undergraduate career through an anthology of artwork and essays, along with the bioaccumulation of per and polyfluoroalkyl substances (PFASs) in marine polychaetes.
-In my graduate career, I focused on high-resolution mass spectrometry method development of PFASs in benthic organisms and treated water.
+Before joining JHU, I received a bachelor’s and master’s degree in civil engineering at Stony Brook University.
+I investigated the bioaccumulation of per and polyfluoroalkyl substances (PFASs) in marine polychaetes and focused on high-resolution mass spectrometry method development of PFASs in benthic organisms and treated water.
 I have also investigated the non-target identification of transformation products of PFASs in water treated with electron-beam technology and thermal plasma technology and the identification of byproducts in a PFOS-spiked media solution treated with bacteria.

-When I am not in the lab, I enjoy traveling, reading, and spending time with my cat!
+When I am not in the lab, I enjoy traveling, reading, and spending time with my fiancé.

 Growing up on the outskirts of Raleigh, North Carolina, I was constantly surrounded by nature.
 From volunteering at my local Wetlands center to championing recycling efforts at my school, my passion for the environment began at a very young age.
 After being introduced to the global water crisis in my 8th grade science class, I became passionate about clean water.
 I firmly believe that no person should be denied access to potable water, as it is a necessary factor for life.